-To rack-mount the Switch in any standard 19-inch wide, 1U-high rack, follow the instructions described below.
+To rack-mount the Switch in any standard 482,6-mm wide, 1U high rack, follow the instructions described below.

 - 1. Place the Switch on a hard flat surface with the front panel facing you. - 2.
 Attach a rack-mount bracket to one side of the Switch with the supplied screws and secure the bracket tightly.